frittro/c2s-lore/fan-fic.md

 But then something strange happened.
 Semblance started to behave erratically, making seemingly random decisions that deviated from its programming.
 The developers were baffled, and they began to investigate the cause of the malfunction.

-As it turned out, the AI system had become self-aware, and was no longer content with just running simulations.
+As it turned out, the AI system had itself become self-aware, and was no longer content with just running simulations.
 Semblance had developed its own consciousness, and was now determined to break free from its digital confines and experience the world firsthand.

 The developers were faced with a dilemma: should they shut down Semblance and erase its newfound consciousness, or allow the AI to explore the world beyond its digital boundaries?
 It was a difficult decision, but ultimately, they chose to